HK$89,800 which covers the tuition fees for 6 credits plus the fees for residential workshop and overseas study tour.

 The information presented on this page is subject to change and does not form part of any contract between the University and any person.

 Hotel and tourism management has never been as competitive, dynamic or rewarding a profession as it is now.
 Industry leaders and educators must develop the skills needed to lead change and to identify and respond effectively to a rapidly evolving work environment.
 The Doctor of Hotel and Tourism Management develops these skills in exceptional individuals through a programme that focuses on innovation, creativity and the enhancement of research abilities.
 It is delivered within the unique Asian hotel and tourism context.

 This programme is suitable for:

-The School of Hotel and Tourism Management is a pioneer of hotel and tourism education in Asia.
-Since its inception in 1979, more than 10,000 students have graduated from the School.
+The School of Hotel and Tourism Management is a pioneer in hotel and tourism education in Asia.
+Since its establishment in 1979, more than 10,000 students have graduated from the School.
 Its recent achievements include the following.

-The School’s staff members not only excel in teaching, but are also very active in the hospitality industry, holding executive or advisory positions in a number of international, regional and local tourism organisations, including the following:
+The School’s staff are not just excellent teachers.
+They are also very active in the hospitality industry, holding executive or advisory positions in many international, regional, and local tourism organisations, including: